radixon/LeetCode/README.md

 ## Product of Array Except Self

-Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i]. <br />
+Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].
 The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer. <br />
 You must write an algorithm that runs in O(n) time and without using the division operation.